 JUMP TO RECIPEThis site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-- Some all-purpose flour.
+- All-purpose flour.

-- A few spices- some garlic powder, dry dill, salt and fresh ground black pepper.
+- Salt and fresh ground black pepper.

 Dip tip